fabiommendes/sidekick/docs/tree.rst

 └── 4 (attr2='value')

-The code in this module is a heavily modified version of the anytree_ package and it shares some of its APIs.
+The code in this module is a heavily modified version of the anytree_ package and it shares some of its APIs and core ideas.

 .. _anytree: https://anytree.readthedocs.io/